 Statins lower cholesterol levels by inhibiting the hydroxymethylglutaryl-coenzyme A reductase enzyme, which is part of the pathway through which the body synthesizes cholesterol.
 Blocking this enzyme reduces cholesterol synthesis, leading to an increase in LDL receptor expression.
 More LDL receptors cause more LDL cholesterol to be removed from the bloodstream.

 Before statins can act within the liver cells, though, they have to be transported into the cell via a transport protein…

 The SLCO1B1 gene codes for the organic anion transporting polypeptide 1B1 (OATP1B1) protein.
 Genetic variants can cause this transport protein not to function as well, impairing the uptake of the statin.
-This causes the statin to remain in circulation in the bloodstream, thus causing side effects such as myopathy. [ref]

-The main genetic variant that impacts statin side effects is known as SLCO1B1*5 or OATP1B1 -388G>A. You can check your genetic data to see if you carry this variant.
+The main genetic variant (SNP) that impacts statin side effects is known as SLCO1B1*5 or OATP1B1 -388G>A. You can check your genetic data to see if you carry this variant.

 Check your genetic data for rs4149056 (23andMe v4, v5; AncestryDNA):